DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/DOCUMENTS/Voyage creator.md

 - **Warning** – Creates new Voyage and staging record has Warning log
 - **Error** – Staging record errors, and Voyage isn’t created

-> Note: When the **Voyage status** assigned to the existing D365 Landed cost allows modification, the existing D365 Voyage is _Open_.
+> Note: When the **Voyage status** assigned to the existing D365 Landed cost allows modification, the existing D365 Voyage is considered _Open_.

 ## View staging table records
 To view the Voyage creator staging records, go to **EDI > Documents > Freight forwarder landed cost documents > Voyage creator**. <br>